TaishiUeda/Turtlebot3Sim/README.md

 ## Usuage

-For your convinient, I reccomend to write bash or MS-DOS scripts to execute commands shown as followings.
+For your convenient, I recommend to write bash or MS-DOS scripts to execute commands shown as followings.

 ### Random walk